Logo Icon

 Percentiles are calculated both section-wise and overall, and are often the key metric used by B-schools to shortlist candidates.

-Read more: How to calculate percentage in CAT exam
+Read more: How to calculate percentage in CAT exam?

-Steps to Compute CAT Score vs Percentile 2025
+How to Compute CAT 2025 Percentile?

 CAT Online Coaching